Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 Our Approach.

-Adobe Firefly is trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
+Adobe Firefly models are trained on a dataset of licensed content, such as Adobe Stock, and public domain content where copyright has expired.
 Adobe Stock content is covered under a separate license agreement, and Adobe compensates contributors for the use of that content.

 We do not train and have never trained Adobe Firefly on user content.